Breath – our life relies on it, and yet it usually takes running up the stairs, a congested nose or a sweaty workout to notice it.

 Our lungs are efficient, only using a fraction of the volume of the lungs when at rest.
 Doing breath work, deep breaths, short powerful breaths, breath retention, and exhale retentions will strengthen the diaphragm and our lung’s capacity to clear CO2 waste and draw more oxygen into the bloodstream.
 It’s important to train the lungs and the chemistry of our oxygen and CO2 levels for optimal health.
 In fact, there is a great amount of research being done on tolerance to carbon dioxide and increased immunity.
 The benefits of training these different systems are innumerable!

 We create an experience beyond the body in all of our classes at TurF.
 We use breath with movement to awaken our senses and connection to the brain.
 Breathing has an immense impact on our lives and as a result, we dedicate a moment to breathing in every class.
 You’ll find our community opening and closing each class and leading and finish each move of the body with breath.

-Stay tuned for Part 2, where Genieve will discuss the connection between breath and Mind, Body and Spirit.
+Stay tuned for Part 2, where Genieve will discuss the connection between breath and Mind and Body.